osg-htc/technology/docs/software/git-software-development.md

 This is good and healthy, and it's perfectly reasonable to be making many small work-in-progress commits locally while you are developing.

-However, for the reviewer, the relevant thing is what the final changes are being introduced into the codebase.
+However, for the reviewer, the relevant thing is what final changes are being introduced into the codebase.
-Having to review several ideas that were put in to and then taken out of the changeset is a distraction, and makes it harder to see what the end result is for the new changes.
+Having to review several ideas that were put into and then taken out of the changeset is a distraction, and makes it harder to see what the end result is for the new changes.